CONSERVATIVE DENTISTRY

 Caries is probably the most common disease in humans, so much so that the people who are affected (at least in Western society) are the majority of the population.
 The mechanism of caries formation is relatively simple.

-In its progression inside the crown of the teeth, the caries digs a cavity of ever greater dimensions, getting closer and closer to the dental pulp, that is to the vital part of the tooth.
-At the same time, the tooth structure is also weakened and partial crown breaks can occur.
-Most cavities aren't actually bad at all.
-This statement may seem surprising, but it is actually the result of a slow evolution: those species (and those individuals within a species) that have a certain adaptability of their pain threshold are certainly favored: man too. has developed this particular ability, so that many cavities can be present at the same time without actually having any symptoms.
+In its progression inside the crown of the tooth, the caries digs a cavity of ever greater dimensions, getting closer and closer to the dental pulp, the vital part of the tooth.
+At the same time, the tooth's structure is also weakened and partial crown cracks may occur.
+Most cavities don't actually hurt at all.
+This statement may seem surprising, but it's the result of a slow evolution: those species (and those individuals within a species) that have a certain adaptability of their pain threshold are certainly favored: man too. has developed this particular ability, so that many cavities can be present at the same time without actually having any symptoms.
 In fact, a tooth that hurts probably has cavities, but a tooth that doesn't hurt could still be hiding one.
 For this reason, a periodic check-up by your trusted dentist becomes important.

 One thing to note is that tooth decay is a multifactorial disease, meaning it doesn't actually have a single cause.
-We now give a summary of the causes and factors that favor it.
+We now give a summary of the factors that favor it.

 Bacterial plaque is a conglomeration of carbohydrates (sugars) and proteins that come directly from nutrition and that mix with the bacterial flora of the mouth.
 Plaque is not present in the fetus, so it is acquired from the environment after birth.
 It has been shown that in the absence of bacteria a plaque from food residues develops, which however does not cause tooth decay: consequently, without bacterial plaque there is no disease. (see also "hygiene and prevention")